 But are they?

 In the Inferno, Dante saves the worst punishments in hell for the ungrateful.
+They go by many names—the fraudulent, the liars, the traitors, and so on—but in end their crimes arises from one source: Ingratitude.
 Think about that.
 Dante had plenty of crimes to choose from (murder and child abuse come to mind) but he opted for ingratitude.
 It's a head scratcher at first, but give it a minute, let the idea percolate, and it starts to make sense.

 What, after all, is at the root of all our vices?

 Maybe Vonnegut and Dante are right.
 Maybe we don’t pay enough attention to gratitude.